CshlSiepelLab/phast/README.txt

    "phast" will be created, containing this README and directories for source code (src), header files (include), and documentation (doc).

-2. Install the CLAPACK linear algebra package, which is used by PHAST for certain matrix manipulations (viz. diagonalization).
+2. If necessary, install the CLAPACK linear algebra package, which is used by PHAST for certain matrix manipulations (diagonalization and inversion).
+Note that this step is NOT NECESSARY if using Mac OS version X.3 (Panther) or later (see comments in make-include.mk).

     a.
 Download clapack.tgz from http://www.netlib.org/clapack, unpack
        in your directory of choice (e.g., "tar xfz clapack.tgz"), and cd